FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1974/1974-03-31-golden-shot.md

 maintitle: Golden Shot
 subtitle: Associated Television (ATV)
 description: Charlie Williams has a short chat with Lena Zavaroni and she preforms Swinging On A Star.
+media: Associated Television
+post_description: Charlie Williams has a short chat with Lena Zavaroni and she preforms Swinging On A Star.
 image: /assets/images/ITV/The-Golden-Shot.png
 categories: [Associated Television (ATV)]
 ---